2. Rules of the Game

 7. Economic and Institutional Applications

 Belief and Rule Compliance: An Experimental Comparison of Muslim and Non-Muslim Economic Behavior uses modern behavioral science and game theory to examine the behavior and compliance of Muslim populations to Islamic Finance laws and norms.
-The work identifies behaviors characterized by unexpected complexity and profound divergence from expectations in sharing, cooperation and entrepreneurship behaviors in empirical studies.
+The work identifies behaviors characterized by unexpected complexity and profound divergence, including expectations for sharing, cooperation and entrepreneurship gleaned from studies.
 Adopting a unique set of recent empirical observations, the work provides a reliable behavioral foundation for practitioners seeking to evaluate, create and market Islamic financial products.
-It also identifies policies to improve market and public institutional quality and rule-compliance in Islamic economies

-- Covers economic behavior of Muslims and non-Muslims
+- Covers the economic behavior of Muslims and non-Muslims

 - Links rule compliance with risk sharing concepts in Islamic Finance